konstructio/kubefirst-docs/versioned_docs/version-2.0/explore/metaphor.md

 .gitlab-ci.yaml
 ```

-- **Concept 1:** If you are using github(local or cloud), it will be trigger based at `.github/workflows/`; Or if you are using gitlab, installation, it will be trigger based at `.gitlab-ci.yaml`.
-The idea is that these are used for simply triggering an **argo workflows**.
+- **Concept 1:** If you are using GitHub (local or cloud), it will be trigger based at `.github/workflows/`; Or if you are using GitLab, installation, it will be trigger based at `.gitlab-ci.yaml`.
+The idea is that these are used for simply triggering an **Argo Workflows**.
-- **Concept 2:** By using **argo workflows** to drive your CI jobs you can re-use some of the **CWFT** we provide and also create your own **CWFTs** to help build your toolset, the ideia here is to have more generic automations that are not bound to a given git provider tool.
+- **Concept 2:** By using **Argo Workflows** to drive your CI jobs you can re-use some of the **CWFT** we provide and also create your own **CWFTs** to help build your toolset, the ideia here is to have more generic automations that are not bound to a given git provider tool.
 - **Concept 3:** Use our **CWFTs** as the basis to build your library of automations by adding new ones that fit your application needs.
 - **Concept 4:** Application is build from a Dockerfile that is defined on the `build` folder.